 This website contains adult material and is only suitable for those 18 years or older.
 Click Enter only if you are at least 18 years of age.or Exit

-When it comes to conduction vs convection vaporizers, there is actually not much to say.
-Conduction and convection are one of the main technologies vaporizers manufacturers are looking into.
-They're two different methods of heating your herbs (or food if we were talking here about ovens).
+When it comes to conduction vs convection vaporizers, there is not much to say.
+Conduction and convection are the main technologies vaporizer manufacturers are looking into.
+They're two different methods of heating your herbs (or food if we are talking about ovens).

-One of the downsides about conduction vaporizers, they cook off some of your bud even while idle; after you're hitting it, the herb may keep burning, which makes the method a bit wasteful.
+One of the downsides of conduction vaporizers is that they cook off some of your bud even while idle; after you're done hitting it, the herb may keep burning, which makes the method a bit wasteful.

-On the upside, conduction vape requires less power to operate, comparing to a convection vaporizer, therefore, it's more common among portable vaporizers.
-To elaborate, one of every vaporizer manufacturer's goals is to make their vape units as portable and powerful as possible, and to do so, they need to scarifies either the vaporizer size (which the battery usually plays a big role in the vaporizer size), or the technology used (convection or conduction).
-And since conduction needs less power, many manufacturer goes with it to ensure smaller and lighter units.
+Convection vapes need a longer draw length in order to work properly.
+They also require less power to operate compared to a convection vaporizer, therefore it's more common among portable vaporizers.
+To elaborate, every vaporizer manufacturer's goal is to make their vape units as portable and powerful as possible.
+To do so, they need to sacrifice either the vaporizer size (which the battery usually plays a large role in), or the technology used (convection or conduction).
+And since conduction needs less power, many manufacturers choose it to ensure smaller and lighter units.

-What's cool about convection vaporizers, unlike conduction vaporizers, they're "on demand" vaporizers, if you will.
-So basically when it heats the air you’re pulling through the dry herb, once you stop, the weed you have in the vaporizer stops cooking immediately, unlike conduction, and that can save you a lot of bud.
+What's cool about convection vaporizers, unlike conduction vaporizers, is that many of them are "on demand" vaporizers.
+So basically when you stop pulling through the dry herb, the weed you have in the vaporizer stops cooking immediately, unlike conduction.
+This can save you a lot of bud.

 Also, the taste is generally a lot better.
-The downside, as I explained earlier, convection vaporizers use more power, which will affect negatively on the battery life.
-My advice, if you get a portable convection vaporizer, made sure you can vape while charging.
+The downside is that convection vaporizers use more power, which will negatively affect the battery life.
+My advice, if you get a portable convection vaporizer, is to make sure you can vape while charging.

-Best convection vaporizers out there in the market are:
+The best convection vaporizers on the market are:

-The writers at HighTimes have written a great article comparing the different types of heating elements in convection vs conduction vape.
+The writers at HighTimes have written a great article comparing the different types of heating elements in convection versus conduction vapes.
 That article can be found here if the type of heating element is particularly important to you.
-Keep in mind though, in addition to these two main styles, there are also others that will claim conduction or convection, when in fact is a cross between both.
-Trust me, it can get confusing if you don’t stay focused on the above questions regarding what you want from the product.
+Keep in mind that in addition to these two main styles, there are others that will claim conduction or convection, but they are a cross between both.

-This is pretty much what you need to know about convection vs conduction vaporizers to make a knowledgeable decision to choose the right vaporizer for your lifestyle.
+This is pretty much what you need to know about convection vs conduction vaporizers to make a knowledgeable decision about which vaporizer is right for your lifestyle.

 Comments will be approved before showing up.